Mark your calendars for SOUP NIGHT, Thursday April 3rd at 5pm at the Stone House to benefit the Food Love Project’s farm education program.

 Bell Hill is a small K-4 dual language immersion (Spanish/English) charter school serving 306 students with a free and reduced lunch rate of nearly 78%.

 The plan was to serve roasted carrots, but the carrot tasting started with Suzanne and her staff creating a work around for a botched delivery from the supplier.
 In a burst of creativity, the too thin carrot slices were turned into carrot chips, while Suzanne rushed to the local supermarket to purchase baby carrots that could be roasted.

-Suzanne, Elizabeth and two of Suzanne’s staff (including Renee, who served Elizabeth hot lunch when she was a student at Lyman Gilmore Middle School over 20 years ago), served carrot chips and roasted carrots to all eight classes at Bell Hill Academy.
+Suzanne and two of Suzanne’s staff, served carrot chips and roasted carrots to all eight classes at Bell Hill Academy.
 Students were instructed first to smell the carrots, then to taste them.
 Students were very receptive, about half of them saying that they liked the carrot chips the best, and half of them preferring the roasted carrots.
 “These are delicious!” said one student.
 “Would you eat these carrot chips and roasted carrots if they were in your lunch?” we asked.
 “Yes.” was the resounding answer.

-One student thanked Suzanne and Elizabeth for bringing chocolate cake.
-Confused, because chocolate cake was not on the menu, Elizabeth asked, “Do you think these carrots taste as good as chocolate cake?”
+One student thanked Suzanne for bringing chocolate cake.
+Confused, because chocolate cake was not on the menu, she asked, “Do you think these carrots taste as good as chocolate cake?”
 His answer?
 “Yes.
 Yum!”